 Every other quarter, the LFS includes a question relating to the contractual nature of employment of the respondent.
 In our sample, 716 individuals declare having a ZHC contract of employment.
 This represents 1.3% of all individuals surveyed in our sample and 2.2% of those being employed.
 All individuals on ZHC report being employed.
 The breakdown of answers across all types of alternative contracts is reported in Table 1.
-It is clear from these figures that all other types of contracts are included in what we will call regular contracts than contracts.
-One individual may also hold contracts with several different employers.
-The LFS only counts people who report to have ZHC in their main job.
-Hence, if the ZHC is held in a secondary job, they will not be counted.
-Yet, the additional job is counted in the business survey.
+It is clear from these figures that all other types of contracts are included in what we will call regular contracts and we should bear in mind that 23% of these refer to contracts where weekly hours may vary, i.e. "flexitime", "annualised hours contracts" and "term-time working".